joshgontijo/rest-client/README.md

 Improvements, new ideas, and bug reports are very welcome.

 [![License][license-image]][license-url]

 ## Features

-Apart from the features provided by the original Unirest Java, this fork also provides:
+Apart from the features provided by the original Unirest Java, this fork also has:

 * Updated API to make use of Java 8
 * Major Bug fixes